zenoss/zenosslabs/docs/zenpack_taxonomy.rst

 Maturity
 -------------------------------------------------------------------------------

 The level of automated, manual and field testing A ZenPack has.
-The elements are not mutually exclusive.
-For instance, a ZenPack could theoretically be untested and deployed in multiple production environments.
+The elements are mutually exclusive with the highest level of maturity being selected.

 .. _zp_class_maturity_untested: